ncatlab/nlab-content/pages/1/7/2/5/5271/content.md

 * [[Green-Schwarz action functional]].

-The [[quantization]] of this actional functional to a 1-dimensional worldvolume [[QFT]] is still largely an open problem.
+The [[quantization]] of this action functional to a 1-dimensional worldvolume [[QFT]] is still largely an open problem.

-An axiomatic desfiption of the worldvolume QFT of the superparticle can be given in terms of [[FQFT]] as a representation of a category of super-[[cobordisms]].
+An axiomatic description of the worldvolume QFT of the superparticle can be given in terms of [[FQFT]] as a representation of a category of super-[[cobordisms]].
 One such approach is described at

 * [[(1,1)-dimensional Euclidean field theories and K-theory]].